Lattice paths inside a table, I: vs Alexander R. Povolotsky's conjecture

 The entries in the first column of rotated Motzkin triangle are indeed the Motzkin numbers.

 \begin{lemma} Inside the square $n\times n$ table we have

 for all $1\leq s\leq n$. \end{lemma} \begin{proof} Let $T:=T_{n,n}$.
-By the definition, $D(s,1)$ is the number of all lattice paths from the first column to $(s,1)$-blank.
-This number equals the number of lattice paths from $(s,1)$-blank to the first column with reverse steps that lie inside the table $T$, which is equal to $3^{s-1}$ minus those paths that leave $T$ at some point.
-Consider all those lattice paths staring from $(s,1)$-blank with reverse steps that leaves $T$ at $(i,0)$ for the first time, where $1\leq i\leq s-1$.
-Clearly, the number of such paths are $3^{i-1}\calM_{s-i-1}$.
+By the definition, $\C(s,1)$ is the number of all lattice paths from the first column to $(s,1)$-cell.
+This number equals the number of lattice paths from $(s,1)$-cell to the first column with reverse steps that lie inside the table $T$, which is equal to $3^{s-1}$ minus those paths that leave $T$ at some point.
+Consider all those lattice paths staring from $(s,1)$-cell with reverse steps that leaves $T$ at $(i,0)$ for the first time, where $1\leq i\leq s-1$.
+Clearly, the number of such paths are $3^{i-1}\M_{s-i-1}$.
 Thus

-from which it follows that $\calD(s,1)=3\calD(s-1,1)-\calM_{s-2}$, as required. \end{proof} \begin{example} Consider the Table \ref{Table:2}.
-Using Lemma \ref{D(s,1)} we can calculate $\calD(6,1)$ as
+from which it follows that $\C_n(s,1)=3\C_n(s-1,1)-\M_{s-2}$, as required. \end{proof} \begin{example} Consider the Table \ref{Table:2}.
+Using Lemma \ref{D(s,1)} we can calculate $\C(6,1)$ as

 \end{example} \begin{corollary} Inside the $n\times n$ table we have

 \end{corollary} \begin{proof} The result follows from Theorem \ref{I_m(n)} and Lemma \ref{D(s,1)}. \end{proof}